Medic1111/PORTAL-ZONE-MY-PORTAL-v2/README.md

 # PORTAL-ZONE

-[PROJECT]:
+### PROJECT:

-- Academic platform where a signed in mentor can create a class, for which a secret key is generate.
+Academic platform where a signed in mentor can create a class, for which a secret key is generate.
 A student with access to that key may enroll in a particular class.
 From there, a mentor-student relationship begins.

-- The mentor can have multiple classes, check the roster for each, assign task, and communicate real-time via the class integrated chat-room
+The mentor can have multiple classes, check the roster for each, assign task, and communicate real-time via the class integrated chat-room

-- The student has reading access to the assignments, and may also participate in the chat
+The student has reading access to the assignments, and may also participate in the chat

-[INSTRUCTIONS]:
+### INSTRUCTIONS:

-[1]: Download the repo and run: node server/index.js
+1. Download the repo and run: `node server/index.js`
    - Alternatively, if you have nodemon installed in your machine, run: nodemon server/index.js

-[2]: Run: cd client

-[3]: Run npm start

-[TEST_CREDENTIALS]:

-[1]: Teacher
+2. Run: `cd client`
+3. Run: `npm start`

+### TEST CREDENTIALS:

+1. Teacher:

-PREFILLED LOGIN FORM, Just click login.
+   - PREFILLED LOGIN FORM, Just click login.

-[2]: Student
+2. Student:

-email: student@student.com
+   - email: student@student.com
-password: student
+   - password: student
-role: learning
+   - role: learning

-[TECH]:
+### TECH:

+1. FRONTEND:

-_FRONTEND_: React
+   - React

+2. BACKEND:

+   - Node.js
-_BACKEND_: Node.js, Express
+   - Express

+3. DATABASE:

-_DATABASE_: MongoDB
+   - MongoDB

+4. APIs:

-_APIs_: Socket.IO
+   - Socket.IO

+5. EXTRAS:
+   - mongoose
+   - MongoDB Atlas
+   - Axios
+   - bcrypt
-_EXTRAS_: mongoose, MongoDB Atlas, Axios, bcrypt, inspirational-quotes npm
+   - inspirational-quotes npm

-[FEATURES]:
+### FEATURES:

 - Dark/Light mode
 - CRUD